Students with Disabilities - How To Apply for a Disability Accommodation

 Students who are not currently enrolled at Gettysburg College may be eligible to participate in the housing

 selection process as follows:

-Readmitted students and students returning from a leave of absence may participate in the housing selection process as long as the College
+- Readmitted students may participate in the housing selection process as long as the College

 an email to Sharon Fissel (email@example.com)

-- Reinstated students returning from a Leave of Absence for the Fall 2013 Semester will have a lottery number activated for them.
+- Students who are anticipating returning from a leave of absence for the Fall 2014 semester will automatically have a lottery number activated for them.

 - Students will particpate in the Housing Selection Process using their own lottery number.

 Students who are graduating in May but are completing a ninth semester as a student teacher are NOT required to live on campus.
 However, for the fall semester, ninth semester students may apply for housing in Baughman Hall, which is located at the Lutheran Theological Seminary at Gettysburg (LTSG).
 This is the only location that ninth semester student teachers will be accommodated.
 Ninth semester students who desire on-campus housing with a friend or group of friends may also be accommodated in Baughman Hall as space permits.

 Baughman Hall, located at 418 Springs Avenue in Gettysburg, is a an air conditioned three-story residence hall that consists of one and two-person efficiency apartments.